wvolkers/Ai-FindMyPhoto/README.md

 #### Download example files --> ./input/*.jpg

 This function will download a number of example photos that will act as your photo library.
+It will contain about 150 photos of the Dutch Royal family.

 Copy/paste this to your Python command prompt ( >>> ) and press enter.

-Note: these are +-150 free-to-use photos of the Dutch royal family.

 Note: the mentioned variables have been set in the previous step.